glenlong/wedding/src/content/posts/father-of-the-bride-speech/template.md

 Say a quick thank you to the key people who helped pull everything together behind the scenes in the lead-up to the wedding.

-Typically, you'd mention your wife or partner for their help and support during the preparations and also thank the groom's parents and welcome them into the family.
+Typically, you'd mention your wife or partner for their help and support during the preparations and also thank the Groom's parents and welcome them into the family.

 Traditionally, you'd also mention people who weren't able to make it to the wedding.